petros-d/docs/docs/install.md

 ## Step 4: Create an IAM Role for Astronomer

-Once your Astronomer cluster has been created, your Astronomer representative will provide you with an External ID for connecting Astronomer to your AWS account
+Once your Astronomer cluster has been created, your Astronomer representative will securely provide you with an External ID for connecting Astronomer to your AWS account.
+Save the External ID as a secret or some other secure format.

-With the External ID provided by Astronomer, click [here](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/create/review?templateURL=https://astro-quickstart-us-west-2.s3.us-west-2.amazonaws.com/cloud-formation/customer-account.yaml&stackName=AstroCrossAccountIAMRole&param_AstroAccountId=406882777402) or run the following command to create an [admin IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html#getting-started_create-admin-group-console) for Astronomer in your new AWS account:
+With the External ID, click [here](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/create/review?templateURL=https://astro-quickstart-us-west-2.s3.us-west-2.amazonaws.com/cloud-formation/customer-account.yaml&stackName=AstroCrossAccountIAMRole&param_AstroAccountId=406882777402) or run the following command to create an [admin IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html#getting-started_create-admin-group-console) for Astronomer in your new AWS account:

 ```bash
 aws iam create-role --role-name astronomer-remote-management --assume-role-policy-document "{